grafov/hulk/README.md

 License
 =======

+Copyright Alexander I.Grafov <grafov@gmail.com>

+Original HULK utility authority of Barry Shteiman (http://sectorix.com).
+There are not any references to license in the original source than it not under GPL.
+Ask author of the original utility about license.

-This go program licensed under GPLv3.
+Go version of HULK licensed under GPLv3.
 See LICENSE.
-Copyright Alexander I.Grafov <grafov@gmail.com>